currawong-project/cmtools/doc/xscore_gen.md

 Note: The first non-grace note in a grace note sequence is marked with a %b.
 The last non-grace note in a grace note sequence is marked with a %s or %a.

-Where: %s = steal time from the note marked with %b.
+> %s = steal time from the note marked with %b.
-       %a = insert time prior to the note marked with %a.
+> %a = insert time prior to the note marked with %a.

  The last (by row number) note (grace or non-grace) in the the sequence is marked with %%# where # is replaced with a,b,s,or g.